-Throughout the year, we have featured ways that your clients likely can save substantial tax dollars simply by donating appreciated property to fund their charitable contributions.
+Throughout the year, we have featured ways that your clients likely can save substantial tax dollars through their charitable contributions.
+Donating appreciated property instead of cash is one of the simplest yet most effective ways to accomplish tax-smart gifts.
 And timing those contributions so that they are made in a year when their tax bracket will be higher and/or in a year when they will exceed the new, higher standard deduction and therefore be able to itemize their charitable contributions.
 As the giving spirit increases this time of year, we reiterate these simple strategies:

 DONATE LONG-TERM APPRECIATED PROPERTY

-Believe it or not, this simple strategy is often over-looked in favor of cash.
-Although the Tax Cuts and Jobs Act raised the deductibility percentage for gifts of cash to 60% of AGI, you may wish to remind your clients that charitable gifts of long-term appreciated property, such as publicly-traded stock held more than one year, provide double tax benefits for itemizers.
+Believe it or not, this simple strategy is often overlooked in favor of cash.
+Although the Tax Cuts and Jobs Act (TCJA) raised the deductibility percentage for gifts of cash to 60% of adjusted gross income (AGI), you may wish to remind your clients that charitable gifts of long-term appreciated property, such as publicly-traded stock held more than one year, provide double tax benefits for itemizers.
 First, the donor avoids capital gains tax on the appreciation in value of the donated stock over the donor’s basis.
 Second, the donor obtains a charitable income tax deduction for the full fair market value of the stock (up to 30% of donor’s AGI with a five-year carry-forward).

 CONSIDER TIMING OF INCOME TAX CHARITABLE DEDUCTION

-You also may wish to nudge your clients to consider both their tax rate for this year and future years—as well as whether their itemized deductions will exceed their newly increased standard deduction for this year, before deciding when to make significant gifts to charity or additional contributions into their donor advised funds.
+You also may wish to nudge your clients to consider both their tax rate for this year and future years—as well as whether their itemized deductions will exceed the TCJA’s increased standard deduction, before deciding when to make significant gifts to charity or additional contributions into their donor advised funds.
 If they do not already have one, perhaps they should consider establishing a donor advised fund to consolidate or “bunch” contributions into a single year in order to exceed the standard deduction and thereby secure a charitable income tax deduction for their donation.
 The donor can then recommend grants out from the donor advised fund during the years the donor will take the standard deduction.
 Learn more about “bunching” here.

 Requirements for Substantiation of Cash Contributions